genesiscommunitysuccess/docs/docs/euc-replace/configure-state-machines.md

 sidebar_label: Configure state machines

 ---
+Now we are going to configure state machine to control the workflow of trades.

-At this stage:
+At this stage, you have:

+* a Reference Data application.
+This has tables, so you can import the schema to the Trading application
-Ref_data_app exists (with all its tables) and the schema can be imported into trading_app.
-Trading_app exists and it contains the schema for TRADE table + event handlers, dataservers and req-reps.
+* a Trading application.
+This contains the schema for the TRADE table, plus event handlers, data servers and request servers

-The EVENT_TRADE_INSERT has been enhanced with validation checks as per event handler script.
+Also, you have enhanced the EVENT_TRADE_INSERT event handler so that it performs validation checks.

 ## The objective

 We need a very simple state machine to add new trades.
-For this we could have a new TRADE_STATUS with three possible states: ACTIVE, COMPLETED, CANCELLED.
-ACTIVE can go to COMPLETED or CANCELLED.
-COMPLETED and CANCELLED can’t go anywhere else.
-ACTIVE is the only state you can use to insert new records..
+For this example, we shall have  a new TRADE_STATUS field with three possible states: ACTIVE, COMPLETED, CANCELLED.

+* ACTIVE can go to COMPLETED or CANCELLED.
+* COMPLETED and CANCELLED can’t go anywhere else.
+* ACTIVE is the only state you can use to insert new records.

 \** Diagram